Housing Units Patterns & Trends

 View selected metros by county to examine metro change by component county.

 See about related data and tools below.

-The graphic below shows patterns of housing units change from 2010 to 2017 for the 382 Metropolitan Statistical Areas (MSAs) Click graphic for larger view with details.
+The graphic below shows patterns of county housing unit percent change from 2010 to 2018.
+Create your own time period, intervals, colors and more using ProximityOne GIS resources.
+Click graphic for larger view with details.

 - view developed using CV XE GIS software and associated GIS project.

-- create similar maps for counties, all/selected CBSAs, or states using CV XE GIS and associated GIS project.
+- create similar maps for counties, metros, or states using CV XE GIS and associated GIS project.

 Click column header to sort; click again to sort other direction.

 Initial view order: U.S., states, metros.
 See usage notes below table.

 Order the Data Shown in Table in Excel Format